Los Angeles Gym / Physical Education Injuries

 Los Angeles Physical Education Injury Lawyers

 If your child was injured while playing in a gym or during a physical education class, you may be entitled to bring a claim for damages against the school district.
 Your child should have appropriate supervision throughout the gym class, and the failure of a school district to hire staff who adequately monitors your children could result in severe accidents.
 The attorneys of Panish Shea & Boyle have years of experience in assisting families with their negligence claims against school districts.
-Contact our Los Angeles or Irvine offices today for your initial free consultation.
+Contact our Los Angeles or Newport offices today for your initial free consultation.